shoopy7/shoopy7/notebooks/readme.md

-This is a folder of notebooks
+This is a folder of notebooks.   have either completed these or some may be still under development.